TuumPHP/Http/README.md

 will evaluate $response to check for redirect response.

 __Responder classes__ offer a simplified way to create a response object, such as text, jason, html, or redirection.
-But more uniquely, the responders can pass data across http requests using sessions and flashes, by properly configuring $request.
+But more uniquely, the responders can pass data across http requests using sessions and flashes.
 For instance,

 ```php
 Redirect::forge($request)->withMessage('welcome!')->toPath('jump/to');

 // ...now in the subsequent request to a server...
 Respond::forge($request)->asView('template'); // with the 'welcome!' message.
 ```